yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/endpoint-designer.md

 This plugin allows you to mock responses for an API endpoint.
 This can be useful when creating a new API, or when making a development API available to an external team.

+Mocked endpoints will not be authenticated, will not process other middleware configured in the API and will have no analytics.

 {{< note success >}}
 **Note**